 Paul builds upon the use of the singular “

-seed” in Genesis 22:18.
+offspring” in Genesis 22:18.
 Here we see the extent of the infallibility of Scripture, down to the use of singular and plural words.

 The words “

-It is a great mystery to fallible, created human beings like us that the Creator God (Colossians 1:16) became flesh (John 1:14) so that as a perfect Man, He could become “
+It is a great mystery to fallible, created human beings like us that the Creator God (Colossians 1:16) became flesh (John 1:14) so that as a perfect Man, he could become “

 sin for us” (2 Corinthians 5:21) by dying on a cross to suffer the penalty for sin (the meaning of “

 bruise his heel”).
-But, because He is the infinite Creator, He has ultimate power, and thus He rose from the dead, overcoming the Curse.
+But, because he is the infinite Creator, he has ultimate power, and thus he rose from the dead, overcoming the Curse.

 Bruising the serpent’s head” speaks the mortal wound Satan received through Christ’s victory over him at Calvary.
 He is a defeated foe.
 His operation now is like the pockets of Japanese soldiers of World War II fighting after the surrender in August 1945—they could still instill casualties and do much harm, but they could not win the war.